|

 How This Applies to Your Business Whether you're building a sales team, recruiting agency partners, or expanding your operations, this principle holds true.
 The people who will help you scale aren't the ones with the most impressive resumes alone—they're the ones who combine capability with character.
 At OneNetworx, we've learned that the best team members are those who walk in with:

+The Bottom Line Stop settling for one or the other.
+Raise your hiring standards to include both attitude and skills.
+This is how you break through the plateau and build a business that doesn't just grow—it grows sustainably.
+Remember: Skills can be taught.
+Attitude can be influenced.
+But the combination?
+That's what builds empires.
+Building your dreams.
+Making families stronger.
 As OneNetworx celebrates its 15th anniversary, I find myself reflecting on our story through the lens of Noah’s Ark.
 In Genesis 6, God gave Noah detailed instructions for building the ark—the exact length, width, and height, the kind of wood, even the pitch to seal it.
 But God left out one thing: a steering wheel.
 Noah had no way to control the ark’s direction.
 He was called to build, to trust, and to float—letting God be the Captain.
 Our journey at OneNetworx has mirrored this lesson in profound ways.
 For 15 years, we’ve received guidance, opportunities, and even storms.
 There were times—especially during the betrayal by our non-life insurance partner—that nearly destroyed our company.
 The pain, financial loss, and sense of injustice were overwhelming.
 My natural instinct was to fight back, to take revenge, to steer the situation myself.
 But just like Noah, I realized that sometimes we are called not to steer, but to trust.
 I surrendered the urge for revenge and allowed God to take control, believing He would vindicate us in His time and way.
 Looking back, it’s clear: God has always been our Captain.
 Through growth and setbacks, betrayals and breakthroughs, He has guided us—even when we couldn’t see the way forward.
 Our job has been to obey, to build, to float, and to trust.
 The fact that we are still here, celebrating 15 years, is a testament to His faithfulness.
 Reflection:

 Where in your journey—personal or professional—do you need to let go of the steering wheel?
 How might God be asking you to trust Him with challenges, betrayals, or uncertain waters?
 Prayer: Lord, as OneNetworx marks 15 years, thank You for being our Captain.
 Help us to surrender control, especially in seasons of betrayal or hardship.
 Teach us to trust You with our journey, knowing You will lead us safely through every storm.
 Amen.
 Let’s remember: Sometimes, faith means floating.
 And when God is the Captain, we are always safe—even in the storm.
 There’s a story about a woman and her beloved pet snake—a creature she’d cared for since it was small.
 Every night, the snake would curl up beside her, stretching out alongside her body.
 She took comfort in its presence, believing their bond was special.
 But then the snake stopped eating.
 Worried, she tried everything to help, but nothing worked.
 Desperate, she took her companion to the vet.
 After listening, the vet asked, “Does your snake sleep with you and stretch out next to you?”
 She nodded.
 The vet’s response was chilling: “Your snake isn’t sick.
 It’s sizing you up, preparing to eat you.
 It’s not eating so it’ll have room to digest you.”
 This unsettling tale serves as a powerful metaphor for business.
 About four years ago, our company entered a partnership with a newly established insurance company.
 At first, everything felt promising—like the snake’s gentle presence.
 We celebrated new possibilities, shared resources, and trusted that our collaboration would benefit both sides.
 We let our guard down, believing that closeness equaled loyalty.
 But slowly, subtle warning signs appeared.
 There were delays in reimbursements, payment of commissions, unpaid replenishments, sudden changes in agreements, and a growing lack of transparency.
 We rationalized these as normal business hiccups, not wanting to believe that a trusted partner could harm us.
 The comfort of the relationship blinded us to the danger growing beneath the surface.
 Then, almost overnight, the truth became impossible to ignore.
 The partnership took a turn for the worse—reimbursements stopped, communication broke down, illegally closed our offices, took our accounts and agents, defamed our company and officers, and our company’s financial health was at risk.
 We realized, painfully, that our “partner” had been sizing us up all along, preparing to take more than their share and leave us struggling for survival.
 It was a moment of reckoning.
 We had to make tough decisions to protect what remained.
 We learned that in business, as in life, not everyone who draws close has your best interests at heart.
 Some come close only to see how much they can take.
 Said experience taught us the following: